gregario/backup.github.io/_posts/2019-03-15-HT-internet-sad.md

 ![Hot Takes](/assets/hottake.jpg){:class="img-responsive"}

 The internet is making us sad.
 Now I don't think this point is a particularly hot take.
 It's widely understood that social media is generally a net negative on a persons mental health.
-What I want to talk about here is yet another, small, way in which the internet is making us sad.
+What I want to talk about here is yet another, small, way in which the internet is screwing us.
 It involves an interesting relationship between a fundamental piece of technology that helps the internet work and the psychological impact of colour.

 ## Lossy Compression